 - (a) Define the function using proper Maple notation. - (b) Use right-clicking to find the first and second derivatives of f(x).
-Assign the derivatives to names using := with appropriate label references.
+Assign the derivatives to names using := with appropriate label references or by using right-clicking.

 Hint: Reasonable names for these quantities would be df and ddf.